nicnacnic/speedcontrol-layouts/README.md

 ### Features
 - 14 easy-to-use and customizable layouts with deteiled documentation
-- Full Tiltify support, showing total amount raised and incentives/prizes
+- Full Tiltify and Oengus support, showing total amount raised and incentives/prizes
 - A sponsor area, for showcasing products and other events
 - Various Photoshop files to easily make your own layouts